jszkrybalo/portfolio/Final_Project_2.md

 Intrigue: 5
 * No inflation rates here?
 ##### Overall
-Do you think there is a story inherent in the way the data is presented?
  * Yes!
 I think this is interesting and it tells a story.
-If so, is the story easy to follow?
  * Yes, the story goes from showing attendance rates to how that is affecting revenue.
-Do you have any other notes or recommendations about the overall flow of the piece?
  * I’d like to know how many more productions are being put on each year for something to compare against the attendance/revenue numbers.